 Where in Seoul makes you feel most creative?

-I find so many of Seoul’s neighbourhoods to be energising – it would be hard to pick just one.
+I find so many of Seoul’s neighborhoods to be energizing – it would be hard to pick just one.
 The whole city invigorates me with its dynamic, pulsing energy.

 Tell us more about the cafe culture in Seoul.